• Skip to primary navigation

 • Kosher salt

-• Fresh dill: The recipe calls for two tablespoons, but feel free to adjust to taste.
+• Fresh dill: The recipe calls for two tablespoons but feel free to adjust to taste.

-• Lemon juice: Fresh lemon juice is advised, but bottled will work.
+• Lemon juice: Fresh lemon juice is advised but bottled will work.

 • Black pepper

-• Extra-Virgin Olive Oil: To stay true to aioli EVOO is a must, so I do not recommend substituting it.
+• Extra-Virgin Olive Oil: To stay true to aioli EVOO is a must so I do not recommend substituting it.

-How do you make lemon dill aioli? (+tips)
+How to make lemon dill aioli (+tips)

 Begin by using a mortar and pestle to grind together the garlic and salt, creating a paste.